 Start Fermenting the Bread

-- Add 25 g sea salt to leaven/bread mixture you already let sit for 20 minutes, use hands to mix
+- Add 25 g sea salt to leaven/bread mixture you already let sit for 20 minutes, use hands or stand mixer to mix

 - Ferment 4-5 hours.. this means put a towel over it and let it sit